panaitescu-paul/Game-Of-Life-Python-2019/README.md

 # Game of Life (Evolution of Life Forms)
-Alive cells interact with their neighbours to evolve to the next state, based on different rules.
+Alive cells interact with their neighbours to evolve into the next state, based on different rules.

 ## Preview:
 <p align="center">